MotusWTS/motusClient/inst/doc/upstream_api.md

     metadata for receivers (deviceIDs, authToken)

-       - deviceID; integer; device ID; receiver metadata will only be returned for receivers whose project has indicated their metadata are public, or receivers in one of the projects the user has permissions to.
+       - deviceID: integer; device ID; receiver metadata will only be returned for receivers whose project has indicated their metadata are public, or receivers in one of the projects the user has permissions to.